Translation services tips blog banner.

 “Context is king in translation,” Localization Industry Standards Association co-founder Nataly Kelly says.
 “Without context, translators have to guess at the meaning, and that can cost a lot.”

 The price of unclear instructions can be steep.
-Think about translating an ad campaign with no context—what could go wrong?
+Think about translating an ad campaign with no context.
+What could go wrong?
 The message may not resonate with your target audience, resulting in a potential loss of business.
 Giving as much context as possible allows translation services to do good work, reducing misunderstandings and rework.

 3. Engage key stakeholders early